lassoan/SlicerTotalSegmentator/README.md

 - Inputs
   - Input volume: input CT image
+  - Segmentation task: instead of the default "total" segmentation, a more specialized segmentation model can be chosen
   - Fast: performs segmentation faster, but with less accuracy
 - Outputs
   - Segmentation: it will contain a brain segment, which specifies the brain region